Connect with others who understand.

 • Blood clots

-• Damage to the kidneys, liver, and intestines (like liver enlargement)
+• Damage to the kidneys, intestines, and liver (like liver enlargement)

-If you experience swelling, your doctor may perform an exam, ask about your family history and risk factors, and run blood tests to look for potential problems.
+If you experience swelling, your doctor may perform a physical exam, ask about your family history and risk factors, and run blood tests to look for potential problems.

 • An echocardiogram helps your doctor visualize how your heart works and see if it’s under too much strain.